“Pretty” in Japanese: How to Give a Compliment in Japanese

 - すごい, sugoi: “Wow!” or “Amazing!”
 It’s multifunctional, but a bit generic and overused

-- お疲れ様でした, otsukarasama deshita: “You worked hard” or “thank you for your hard work”
+- お疲れ様でした, otsukaresama deshita: “You worked hard” or “thank you for your hard work”

-- 美味しい, oishii or うまい, umai: Meaning “delicious” and “good” respectively, ALWAYS compliment the food!
+- 美味しい, oishii, or うまい, umai: “Delicious” and “good” respectively, both useful when you genuinely enjoy the food

 How to Take a Compliment in Japanese